Cartilage

 Cartilage is a resilient and smooth type of connective tissue.
+Semi-transparent and non-porous, it is usually covered by a tough and fibrous membrane called perichondrium.
 In tetrapods, it covers and protects the ends of long bones at the joints as articular cartilage, and is a structural component of many body parts including the rib cage, the neck and the bronchial tubes, and the intervertebral discs.
-In other taxa, such as chondrichthyans, but also in cyclostomes, it may constitute a much greater proportion of the skeleton.
-It is not as hard and rigid as bone, but it is much stiffer and much less flexible than muscle.
+In other taxa, such as chondrichthyans and cyclostomes, it constitutes a much greater proportion of the skeleton.
+It is not as hard and rigid as bone, but it is much stiffer and much less flexible than muscle or tendon.
 The matrix of cartilage is made up of glycosaminoglycans, proteoglycans, collagen fibers and, sometimes, elastin.
+It usually grows quicker than bone.

 Because of its rigidity, cartilage often serves the purpose of holding tubes open in the body.
 Examples include the rings of the trachea, such as the cricoid cartilage and carina.